danchoi/fredit/README.md

 own Rails environment, database, and git branch.

-## The best Ruby templating system: other people
+## The best Ruby templating system is other people

-It's becoming less and less sustainable to have Rails programmers as gatekeepers and bottlenecks through which all markup and source code must pass.
+It's becoming less and less sustainable to have Rails programmers serve as gatekeepers and bottlenecks through which all markup and source code must pass.

 We need to figure out better ways to fold non-Rails programmers effectively into the Rails application development cycle.
 No, the answer